Political appointments in the United States

 These positions are published in the Plum Book (officially, the United States Government Policy and Supporting Positions), a new edition of which is released after each United States presidential election.
 The list is provided by the U.S. Office of Personnel Management (OPM).
 The 2020 edition of the Plum Book was published on December 1, 2020.

 Categories

-According to a 2011 study, "The United States has significantly more political appointments than other developed democracies by a significant amount."
+According to a 2011 study, the United States has significantly more political appointments than other developed democracies.
 There are four basic categories of federal political appointments: